Nexfinity/CakeyBot-Wiki/core/localization.md

 **4) When do the translations get added to the bot/website?**

-- If the language has already been accepted, they will periodically be added to the produciton servers when major changes have been made.
+- If the language has already been accepted, they will periodically be added to the production servers when major changes have been made.
 Keep an eye on our website and bot news announcement channels on Discord.
 - If the language hasn't been accepted yet, it will need to reach >70% of the strings being approved for it to be accepted and added as a language option.
   - Some accepted languages may have less than this due to new strings being added later.
 In these cases, the languages will _not_ be removed from the bot/website.